Myitsone Dam: Suspension

 As our government is elected by the people, it is to respect the people’s will.
 We have the responsibility to address public concerns in all seriousness.
 So construction of Myitsone Dam will be suspended in the time of our government.
-Other hydropower projects that pose no threat will be implemented through thorough survey for availability of electricity needed for the nation.
+Other hydropower projects that pose no threat will be implemented through survey for availability of electricity needed for the nation.
 I would like to inform the Hluttaws that coordination will be made with the neighbouring friendly nation, the People’s Republic of China, to accept the agreements regarding the project without undermining cordial relations.